jamiebalfour04/SQA-SOLAR-Data-Extractor/README.md

   </tr>
 </table>

+> [!NOTE]
-And provide the titles in the original CSV in the first row.
-Once you've done that, you'll need to provide a second CSV file which contains the list of forenames and surnames of the pupils you want the information for:
+> Ensure you provide the original CSV titles in the first row.
+Once you've done that, you'll need to provide a second CSV file which contains the list of forenames and surnames of the pupils you want the information for in the following format:

 <table>
   <tr>